What is a website heatmap in 2022?

-What is Heatmap?
+What is a heatmap?

 Heatmap is a graphical representation of data where color is used to depict values.
 The mapping tools make it incredibly easy for large and small brands to visualize complex data and understand how to improve their conversion rate.
-Since heatmaps are graphical representations, they present a detailed summary of useful and actionable information and save users’ time.
+Since heatmaps are graphical representations, they present a detailed summary of useful and actionable information and save users time.

-The purpose of website heatmap is to visualize the most unpopular and the most popular webpage elements and present them using the appropriate colors.
+The purpose of a website heatmap is to visualize the most unpopular and the most popular webpage elements and present them using the appropriate colors.

-Types of Website Heatmap
+Types of website heatmap

 The term “heatmap” can be classified into several heatmap tools, which are named depending on the action they quantify or track.
 Here are the most common types of heatmap:

 As the name suggests, click maps show you the parts of your site that most users are clicking on to find useful information.
 You can tell the highlights or the ‘hot points’ of the website by evaluating the elements that have been colored in bright red.
-The sections that your users are least likely to click are in dark blue.
+The sections that your users are least likely to click on are in dark blue.

-If you are analyzing the onsite-behavior of mobile users, you will notice that the most tapped-on elements are colored in red.
+If you are analyzing the onsite behavior of mobile users, you will notice that the most tapped-on elements are colored in red.
 At the same time, the least clicked-on or tapped-on areas are shown in blue.

 These graphic representations illustrate how far users scroll down on the site.
 The information can help you to establish your targeted audience’s level of interest.
 It can also represent their attention span.